cp6/corbp/README.md

 With a backend of PHP Laravel and frontend of React js with Tailwind CSS light and dark mode.

 ## NOTE This is a work in progress

+SSR will be in use for SEO + search engine Crawling benefits